SricharanGudi/Azure_web_app/webapp.md

    - Check the box to create a new Redis cache.

 2. **Name Your Cache**:
-   - Enter a unique name for your Redis cache, e.g., `giri`.
+   - Enter a unique name for your Redis cache, e.g., `charan`.

 3. **Choose the SKU**:
    - Select the pricing tier for your cache.
 In this example, the `Standard` SKU is chosen.